 Our management platform includes a Reservation Centre (call centre) that provides call management services designed to increase reservations and move-ins, increase productivity at the store level and improve our corporate image through professionalism, consistency of messaging and willingness to resolve issues.
-Our Reservation Centre agents have training in the storage business and understand the need to introduce and greet professionally, establish rapport with customers, build trust, listen, ask the right questions, ask for the business, and close the sale.
+Our Reservation Centre agents have training in the storage business and understand the need for a professional introduction and greeting, establish rapport with customers, build trust, listen, ask the right questions, ask for the business, and close the sale.
 The overall result is an increased close rate leading to improved financial performance.